Sim4n6/plasoWiki/Development-release-Windows.md

 ### Preparations
 If you are intending to distribute the packaged release make sure to do the following steps:

 `1`.
+Make sure the dependencies are up to date.

+`2`.
 Remove code that cannot be redistributed due to a license restriction, by running:
 ```
 sh utils/prep_dist.sh
 ```

 **Note that you'll need to run this under Cygwin or equivalent.**

-`2`.
+`3`.
 Distribute a copy of:
 ```
 AUTHORS
 ACKNOWLEDGEMENT